-Oliverian is a coeducational high school committed to students who have struggled at home and/or in more traditional school settings.
+Oliverian is a nonprofit coeducational boarding high school committed to students who have struggled in more traditional settings.
 We take a unique approach to learning by striking a balance between structure and flexibility, support and challenge, and individual and community.
 Our faculty and staff guide each student toward intellectual and personal self-exploration and growth.
 We provide students with the opportunity to develop the skills, confidence, responsibility, and independence they need to transition successfully to college and life.

 As an independent boarding school, The Oliverian School’s holistic learning community aims to educate and develop our bright, young students.
 Since most of our students come from different backgrounds and sets of experiences, we have dedicated ourselves to providing the highest quality of instruction and community for every type of student.
 Whether your child is struggling academically, relationally, or is simply coming to our private boarding school for a unique learning and life experience, we have the tools, skills, and expertise necessary to facilitate his or her success.

 The Oliverian School is committed to the following goals:

 - To provide an engaging and challenging academic curriculum that prepares students for college, while remaining responsive to their individual strengths, special needs, and diverse learning styles.

 - To provide a wide range of experiential learning opportunities such as assisting in the operation of our working farm, our maple sugaring business, and our award-winning wildlife preserve.

 - To provide innovative and exceptional instruction by attracting knowledgeable, dynamic, and experienced faculty who are committed to our community as teachers, mentors, and role models.